yashvi-collab/Digital-Literacy/README.md

 Module Summaries-
 Module 1: Digital awareness Infographic
-In gthis taskl, I designed a visual inforgraphic focused on [safe internet practices and useful digital tools].
-My goal was to create a clear, resource-rich visual to help my peers understand kmey aspects of digital literacy.
-I used Canva to createw the design, also attached screenshots for the individual.
+In this task, I designed a visual inforgraphic focused on [safe internet practices and useful digital tools].
+My goal was to create a clear, resource-rich visual to help my peers understand key aspects of digital literacy.
+I used Canva to create the design, also attached screenshots for the individual.

-Module 2: Building a student digital portfolio
+Module 2: Building a Student Digital Portfolio
-This tyask involved establishing a professional online presence across key platforms.
+This task involved establishing a professional online presence across key platforms.
 I set up and updated profiles onm Github, LinkedIn and kaggle, this portfolio helps make my academic and skill-building work visible to future employeers.
 Also attached screenshots for the individual

 Module 3: Coding & Collaboration Platforms